 - Expecting to teach and teaching can lead to increased motivation to learn, since people will often make a greater effort to learn for those that they will teach, than they do for themselves.

 - Expecting to teach and teaching can lead to increased feelings of competence and autonomy, by encouraging people to view themself as playing the role of a teacher, rather than that of the student.

 The benefits of teaching others

-In addition, there are other benefits to teaching others, beyond the direct improvement in ability to learn the material.
+In addition, there are other benefits to teaching others, beyond the improvement in ability to learn the material.
 Such benefits include, for example, improved communication skills, increased confidence, and improved leadership ability.
-Moreover, note that the increased motivation to learn which occurs as a result of preparing to teach is viewed now only as a mechanism through which the protégé effect facilitates learning, but also well as a direct benefit of preparing to teach.

-Finally, another benefit worth mentioning, which applies in cases where peers teach one another, is the fact that peer-teaching is also highly-helpful to the students being taught, since they often learn better when their teacher is someone that they are close to in terms of social and cognitive distance.
+Finally, another notable benefit of the protégé effect, which applies in cases where peers teach one another, is the fact that peer-teaching can also be highly beneficial to the students being taught, since they often learn better when their teacher is someone that they are close to in terms of social and cognitive distance.

 Note: some studies suggest that the fact that older siblings tend to have a higher IQ than their younger siblings can be attributed to the fact that the older siblings act as tutors in the family, at an age when they undergo significant cognitive development.
 This represents an example of the powerful influence of the protégé effect, and of its long-term benefits.

 How to take advantage of the protégé effect

 There are three main ways in which you can use the protégé effect to facilitate your learning process:

 - Learn the material as if you’re going to teach it to others.
 For example, this could entail trying to learn the material well enough that you would feel comfortable explaining it to someone else later, and finding the answers to likely questions that people might ask you on the topic.